 How is AI API cost calculated?

 AI API cost is calculated based on the number of tokens processed.
 The formula is: Cost = (Input Tokens × Input Price per 1M / 1,000,000) + (Output Tokens × Output Price per 1M / 1,000,000).
-For example, if you send 10,000 input tokens and receive 10,000 output tokens using GPT-4o at $2.50/1M input and $10/1M output, your cost would be $0.025 + $0.10 = $0.125.
+The calculator applies this formula to each verified pricing row.

 Why do different AI models have different prices?